foadgr/foadgr/README.md

 - 👋 Hi, I’m @foadgr
-- 👀 I’m interested in machine learning and data science, with particular interests in real-world healthcare data and financial engineering.
+- 👀 I’m interested in machine learning with focus in healthcare data interops
 - 🌱 I’m currently learning about Bayesian optimization
 - 💞️ I’m looking to collaborate on fun and interesting projects!
 - 📫 How to reach me email (foadgreen@gmail.com) or social (@foadgr)